orizens/orizens.com/src/pages/blog/2014-05-20-decluttering-your-web-application-using-angular-js-grunt-js-part-1.md

 ```

-Finally, I use a regular grunt &#8220;watch" configuration to recompile and refresh the app when there's a change (edit, remove or adding a less file).
+Finally, I use a regular grunt "watch" configuration to recompile and refresh the app when there's a change (edit, remove or adding a less file).

 ```typescript
 module.export = function(grunt){